Erwinvandervalk/erwinvandervalk.github.io/_posts/2021-12-06-stop-mocking.md

 ---
 layout: post
 title:  "Stop making a Mock<things>"
-date:   2021-12-11 09:47:57+0100
+date:   2021-12-05 09:47:57+0100
 categories: unit-testing, practices
 ---

-In this post, I'll do my best to move you away from mocking libraries and the tendency of some .Net developers to declare interfaces on EVERY class.
+I don't like mocks anymore.
+I used them heavily in the past, but now that I've moved away from this approach, my tests have become a lot better.
+In this post, I hope to convince you to do the same.
+In a future post, i'll describe better ways to test.

 ## TLDR;